lesterhunn/gt1/README.md

 # gt1
-This program is to pratice loop
+This program is to pratice in group